 2. Don’t: Pick a shaded spot

-Sun is the plants’ best friend, as they need it to grow and give you plenty of yields.
+Sun is a plant’s best friend, as they need it to grow and give you plenty of yield.
 If your garden has shaded areas, avoid them because they will not do your plants much good.
 Instead, find a spot that can give your plants at least 6 hours of sunlight every day.
 Also, make sure that it has good air circulation.

 3. Do: Plant based on seasons